TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/04.assessment-details/docs.md

 visible: true
 ---

-## Course Activities/Requirements:Please Check the Moodle for the Most Up-to-Date Information
+## Course Activities/Requirements: Please Check the Moodle for the Most Up-to-Date Information

-### In Class Dialogue/Participation
+### In Class Participation and Engagement

 Active participation in group exercises, reflections, and critical discourse is an essential component of this course.
 Students are expected to show respect for all members of the course, both in speech and actions.
 They are to contribute by actively observing and listening, raising thoughtful questions, examining relevant issues, building on others’ ideas, analyzing and evaluating the group’s thinking, synthesizing key points, and expanding the group’s perspectives.
 Please see the syllabus and Moodle for more details and the grading rubric and as facilitator your feedback in this area is invaluable.